Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 We find ourselves agreeing with him

-As we read the reporter's version of the story, we find nothing unexpected about what he says.
-It all matches up with other parts of the Old Testament which explain Jerusalem's fall as the consequence of God's anger at his people's disobedience (e.g., in 2 Kgs.
+It all matches up with how other parts of the Old Testament explain Jerusalem’s ruin as the consequence of God’s anger at his people’s disobedience. (e.g., 2 Kgs.
 24:20 and 2 Chr.
-36:16).
-Deuteronomy 28 even foretells both the city’s destruction and the people’s enslavement if the people sin against God.
+36:16) Deuteronomy 28 even foretells both the city’s fate and the people’s enslavement if the people sin against God.

 However, this isn't the only reason we agree with him.